Penny Tallents

 About me

-My main aim as a therapist is to offer you a sensitive, understanding and thoughtful relationship - everything else that you need can unfold from our own safe and trustful connection.
-During sessions we will explore together whatever it is that is troubling you, and support you to feel the emotions that belong with it, so that each time we meet things should make a little more sense, and feel a little more bearable.
-I think it also needs to be acknowledged that therapy can, of course, be painful and confronting at times; I will help us to work through these moments with care and respect.
+This is why trusting yourself to an experienced therapist, like me, can make such a difference.
+My main aim is to offer you a sensitive, understanding and thoughtful relationship - everything else that you need can unfold from here.
+During therapy we will explore and get to the bottom of whatever it is that is troubling you, and support you to feel the emotions that belong with it, so that each time we meet things should make more sense, and feel more bearable.
+Therapy can, of course, be painful and confronting at times, and I will help us to work through these moments with care and respect.

 My experience is that this kind of therapy can help to relieve pain, deepen your trust and understanding of yourself, and enrich the ways you connect with other people.

 I can provide both open-ended and fixed-term therapy, depending on what you feel you need (or can afford) at the moment.
 I offer once-weekly meetings, usually at the same time and place each week, because that consistency can be a powerful signal to our emotional selves that we are somewhere that feels safe and familiar.
-I generally work face-to-face as I find this is most effective, but can offer zoom or phone therapy in exceptional circumstances - for instance if you have no other way of accessing therapy at the moment.
+I work both face-to-face from my private office in Birmingham and on zoom, and can also offer phone therapy in exceptional circumstances - for instance if you have no other way of accessing therapy at the moment.

 I hope that this has helped you feel that you are beginning to get to know me.
-I would welcome the chance for us to talk or to meet, so please do get in touch either to book that in, or ask any questions that I haven't covered here.
+Please get in touch to arrange an introductory phone call, or ask any questions that I haven't covered here.
 Thank you for taking the time to be here.

 Training, qualifications & experience